Tundi007/Environment-Surveillance/README.md

 A project on developing a webserver to work with microcontrollers and electronic modules, basically IoT.

 ## What was added
-- Spring Boot (Tomcat) webserver with JSP UI, PostgreSQL storage, simple in‑memory auth.
+- Spring Boot (Tomcat) webserver with JSP UI, PostgreSQL storage, simple in-memory auth.
 - TCP fetch routine that asks the Nano for every stored reading, ingests them, and wipes Nano storage when done.
 - Updated Arduino sketches to support the fetch protocol and full-duplex forwarding through the ESP01 endpoint.